 So, if you are looking for environmentally friendly, affordable, and great-looking green floors, look no further than linoleum sheet flooring or vinyl made specifically with natural and sustainable materials.
 Help save the environment as well as your pocketbook and get a great look for your home.
 Go green with eco-friendly linoleum sheet flooring.

 Vinyl vs. Linoleum: Which Is Most Cost-Effective?

 Linoleum sheet flooring costs range between $2.00 to $2.50 per square foot, while the tiles range between $3.50 to $5.00 per square foot.
-As with the vinyl, the designer style linoleum flooring costs are high at the specialty stores.
+As with the vinyl, the designer-style linoleum flooring costs are high at the specialty stores.
 In short, vinyl is proven to be cheaper than linoleum.
 It’s on you to decide, though, which flooring type is worthy based on convenience, longevity, and price.
-If your mind is going through an overload, I get you.
-It’s a lot to learn and take in, but you can’t say nobody didn’t try to help or give you something to think about.
+If your mind is going through an overload, we get you.
+It’s a lot to learn and take in.

 Here’s a tip to keep in mind, though: the average cost per square for vinyl and linoleum will vary per different sources and vendors.
-With that said, I have two words: comparison shopping.
-Do as much of that with many vendors or stores as possible.
+With that said, we have two words: comparison shopping.
+Do as much of that with as many vendors or stores as possible.
 It’s especially important if you’re making it a DIY project.
 Oh, and if you decide to hire a professional, even better!
-Nothing like giving professionals work opportunities and more experience, am I right?
+Nothing like giving professionals work opportunities and more experience, right?

 There’s no way for you to learn every little thing.
-Just professionals could use help with finding work, you could use help in what will be better in the long run.
-Who knows?
-You could end up learning another thing or two that you might have missed.
 It all boils down to this: make the best decision for your home as far as your knowledge and wallet will allow.
 Oh, and if you can, be as environmentally friendly as possible!